Level sets of prevalent H\"older functions: Abstract

 \section{Abstract}

 We study the level sets of prevalent Hölder functions.
-For a prevalent $\alpha$-Hölder function on the unit interval, we show that the upper Minkowski dimension of every level set is bounded from above by $1-\alpha$ and Lebesgue positively many level sets have Hausdorff dimension equal to $1-\alpha$.
+For a prevalent $\alpha$-H\"older function on the unit interval, we show that the upper Minkowski dimension of every level set is bounded from above by $1-\alpha$ and Lebesgue positively many level sets have Hausdorff dimension equal to $1-\alpha$.